Malloy Social Relations Laboratory

 Current Lab Members

-Savon Williams – Savon joined the SRL in February of 2019 and is working on a study of the effects of facial attractiveness, race, and social status on face recognition.
+Stephen Gadbois – Stephen is pursuing a second undergraduate degree in Psychology after finishing a degree in English at Emerson College.
+Stephen is working in the eye-tracking laboratory on a study focused on the effects of of facial attractiveness, race, and social status on face recognition.

 Former Lab Members: Graduate Degrees and